2020 British Grand Prix: Closing laps

 In the closing laps Bottas, who had been running closely behind teammate and race leader Hamilton for the entire race, began to fall back, complaining of poor visibility due to vibrations.
 Sainz also reported a similar issue over the radio.
 Kimi Räikkönen, last of the running cars in 17th place, suffered a front wing failure on lap 48 and returned to the pits for a replacement.
 On the following lap, Gasly passed Stroll for ninth place and Ricciardo overtook Norris for sixth.
 With three laps to go, Bottas' front-left tyre delaminated.
 After passing Bottas for second place, Verstappen made use of the gap to Leclerc in third and pitted for fresh tyres to safeguard against suffering a tyre failure himself and in an attempt to claim the fastest lap of the race.
+This time, 1:27.097, still stands as the lap record as of 2025 (even though Hamilton was quicker in Q3).
 Bottas slowly completed his lap to return to the pits, changed tyres and emerged in 12th place.

 With two laps to go, Albon, who had worked his way up from the back of the field and was promoted to 10th place by Bottas' pit stop, passed Stroll for ninth place.
 At the same time, fourth-placed Sainz suffered a front-left tyre failure.
 He returned to the pits and eventually fell to 14th place by the finish line.
 After Bottas' puncture, race leader Hamilton was warned over the radio to preserve his tyres.
 However this proved to be too late as, at turn eight on the final lap, Hamilton became the third driver to suffer a front-left failure.
 At this point, Hamilton had gained a lead of over 30 seconds after Verstappen's precautionary pit stop, although this gap rapidly fell as Hamilton slowly completed the lap.

 Verstappen could only close the gap to six seconds by the finish line, and Hamilton took the chequered flag to claim his third consecutive victory of the season, 87th career win and his seventh at the British Grand Prix.
 Verstappen finished second and succeeded in claiming the fastest lap, with Leclerc completing the podium.
 Ricciardo and Norris finished fourth and fifth, with Ocon claiming his best finish since the 2018 Italian Grand Prix in sixth.
 Gasly, Albon, Stroll and Vettel rounded out the points positions.